w4jbm/Z80-and-CP-M/README.md

 # Z80-and-CP-M
 Various small Z80 and CP/M related projects.
 Some of these assemble under the Z80ASM assembler from SLR.
 I have also been experimenting with creating .COM files using the Microsoft BASCOM compiler.

+NOTE: I primarly use Z80 assembly language and also use the /Z flag on the BASCOM code (as is mentioned in the comments of those files).
+If you want to use the BASCOM examples on the 8080/8085 (or an emulator/clone like the Arduino-based Altair 8800 with the Z80 enabled), things should work but you do not want to use the /Z option when invoking BASCOM.

 ## CPUTYPE.Z80
 This program assembles and runs under CP/M and will tell you the type of processor (8080, Z80, or Z180) you are running.
 This was originally in a batch of CP/M examples with very little explaination of the logic.
 I created most of the detailed commentary (130 lines vs 55 lines) for my own edification.